balancer/docs/docs/reference/contracts/rate-providers.md

 These operations supply apparent balances to the StableMath equations effectively changing the value of the balances reported via the earlier call to `vault.getPoolTokens(poolId)`.

-ComposableStablePools & MetaStablePools have different implementations for the above operations but the outcome is the same.
+ComposableStablePools & MetaStablePools have different implementations for the scaling operations but the outcome is the same.

 ### Implementation for Composable Stable Pool

-The scaling factor that is used can be seen in the below code snippet.
+How scaling is used can be seen in the below code snippet.

 ```
 function _scalingFactors() internal view virtual override returns (uint256[] memory) {